codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How do I style tabs in the ActionBar?

 Easiest way is to use the [ActionBar Style Generator](http://jgilfelt.github.io/android-actionbarstylegenerator/) to customize the appearance.
-Check out this [ActionBar Tabs](http://guides.codepath.com/android/ActionBar-Tabs-with-Fragments#styling-tabs) guide for more details.
+Check out this [[ActionBar Tabs|ActionBar-Tabs-with-Fragments#styling-tabs]] guide for more details.

 #### How would I hide the top ActionBar?